 Insurance Coverage for Your Backyard Pool

-Your insurance company will most likely ask to know what summer safety precautions you have in place.
+Your insurance company will probably ask about your summer safety precautions.
 Things like a fence around the pool, a safety cover and other safety equipment will help them feel more comfortable with the risk.
-Your agent may also recommend an umbrella policy.
-Umbrella policies provide an extra layer of liability protection.
+Your agent may also recommend an umbrella policy, which provides an extra layer of liability protection.
 It can cover over your other policies as well.

-If you are looking to teach swimming lessons at your home, you’ll also want to discuss this with your agent.
+If you are looking to teach swimming lessons at your home, discuss this with your agent.
 Some companies may not be comfortable with it.
-They could also require you to have a separate policy that protects you while you’re working.
+You may need business liability coverage to offer protection for your business pursuit.

 Personal Property Coverage for Your Bike